-In examining the assessment data, the elements within standard 1 and standard 6 need to be strengthened.
+In examining the assessment data, the elements within standard 1 (1.3, 1.4, & 1.5) and standard 6 (6.1, 6.2) need to be strengthened.
 The faculty is planning additions to the required activities to addresses standards 1 & 6.
 An example of one activity being planned is to require candidates to attend a meeting of the state board of education or the education committee of the state legislature to gain first hand knowledge and experience the operations of the agencies beyond the local school district and their impact on the local district.
 Other hands-on experiences to address standards 1 & 6 are in the planning stages for implementation in subsequent semesters.

 (3) Student Learning: The candidates' ability to support student learning and development has been assessed through a graduate survey that is completed immediately upon exit from the educational leadership program with a follow-up survey three years following the candidates' exit from the program.
 The data from the survey has shown improvement each year in the candidates' responses in terms of the level of their preparation to serve as a school leader.
 The data has been examined each year and modifications and additions to course content and field experiences have been made accordingly.
-Examples of this would be changes in coursework to address standard 3, which was identified in 2005-2006 as an area of concern by the program faculty.
+Examples of this would be changes to the Planning & Resource Allocation course to address standard 3, which was identified in 2005-2006 as an area of concern by the program faculty.
 Assignments and content were modified to give candidates a deeper knowledge of the skills required in this area and opportunities to apply the knowledge in real situations.
 The data from the 2006-2007 and the 2007-2008 surveys indicate improvement in addressing standard 3 concerns.
-Standards 4 & 6 were also identified in 2005-2006 as areas of concern.
-Subsequent changes in the coursework and activities to address standard 4 were incorporated into the School and Community Relations course and the data from the 2006-2007 and 2007-2008 assessments indicate that the changes resulted in improvements in these areas over the 2005-2006 data.
+Standard 4 was also identified in 2005-2006 as an area of concerns and activities to address standard 4 were incorporated into the School and Community Relations course and the data from the 2006-2007 and 2007-2008 assessments indicate that the changes resulted in higher scores on the survey.